zackwhit/captaingector.github.io/about.md

 permalink: /about/
 ---

-My blog about programming-related projects that I work on.
+My box that I put mildly interesting stuff in.